garfix/nli-go/doc/manual/knowledge-engineer/config.md

       x21-r11: person3

 Here `person` is a sort from the domain. `x21-r01` is an identifier from the database, and `person` is a shared identifier.
 When shared ids are used, NLI-GO reasons with these shared ids, and will convert them to database ids only when contacting the database.
 This allows you to combine the results of multiple databases in a single query.

-`Entities` are used to resolve proper names into database specific identifiers.
-Here's an example:

-    person:
-        name: name(Id, Name, full_name) person(Id)
-        knownby:
-          description: description(Id, Value)

-Here `person` is a sort.

-`name` specifies a relation.
-When used, the system will fill variable Name, query the relation set in the factbase.
-The bound Id variable will be stored as the id of the named entity.

-`knownby` specifies some means to help a human user to disambiguate an entity.
-Here "description" is, like "person" a random identifier to be shown to the user.
-Id is the variable that is entered by the system, just before the relation is queried in the fact base.
-The Value variable is filled with data from the fact base.

-In this example the fact base contained a relation "description(Id, Value)" that holds a proper description of a person.
-In other cases, multiple entity attributes may be needed to specify a person / entity to a user.

 In index.yml `read` and `write` are names of files that map from domain relations to database relations, when reading from or writing to the database.